Classic Nicknames of Football

 Does what it says on the tin for the great German.

-The Polish star got the name from Juventus president Gianni Agnelli due to his sublime performances in European night matches in the 1980's.
+Boniek, one of the greatest Polish footballers of all-time, got the name from Juventus president Gianni Agnelli due to his sublime performances for the club in European night matches during the 1980's.

 When it comes to famous footballers' nicknames, this is one of the daddys.